Have you recently been arrested for engaging in unlawful sexual conduct with a minor in Columbus, OH?

 - 6 Your Trusted Child Molestation Defense Lawyer in Columbus, OH

-Why You Should Hire a Koenig & Owen, LLC, Defense Attorney
+Why You Should Hire James D. Owen, LLC, Defense Attorney

-Over the years, the legal team at Koenig & Owen, LLC, has helped an array of Columbus residents fight back against accusations of sexual assault, rape, and possession of child pornography.
+Over the years, the legal team at James D. Owen, LLC, has helped an array of Columbus residents fight back against accusations of sexual assault, rape, and possession of child pornography.
 Through our work on these cases, we have secured countless favorable verdicts on behalf of our clients.

 When you ask our Franklin County lawyers to rise up and defend you against your child molestation charges, we will:

 - Fight to bail you out of jail until your trial

 - Conduct an investigation into the allegations of the state

 - Provide you with an overview of your legal options